Hello Paneristi,

 Base

 “Base” as part of the watch naming is used for watches without a second on dial and without a date or other additional functions on dial.
 Now exists one exception with the PAM00915.
-Name is “Luminor Base – 44 mm” but has a small second on dial at position 9, unclear why Panerai that did.
+The name is “Luminor Base – 44 mm” but has a small second on dial at position 9.
+That was corrected in 2023 via renaming to “Luminor 8 Giorni”.

 Black Seal